How to Save Thousands in Your Budget

 10. Change Your Beauty Routine – Save $2,000+ per Year

-For a body scrub, I like oil and sugar (or mix coffee grounds, sugar and oil).
-I use coconut oil as a moisturiser, hair treatment and all-rounder.
-I buff, file and paint my own nails and cut my own hair.
 The average woman spends $3,600 on beauty.
 Start doing some of your beauty yourself, shop around and save a few thousand a year.

-I know a few women who group together to help each other do spray tans, colour hair, do nails etc. It works well for them and is significantly cheaper.
-That said, if needed, leave some things to professionals!
+Team up with a few others to help each other do spray tans, colour hair, do nails etc.

 Time Investment